yugabyte/yugabyte-db/docs/content/latest/api/postgresql/_index.md

 ---

 ## Introduction
-YugaByte DB's YSQL API is compatible with PostgreSQL and supports the following features.
+YSQL is a distributed SQL API compatible with PostgreSQL.
+It supports the following features.

 - Data definition language (DDL) statements.
 - Data manipulation language (DML) statements.